-Retailers knew they needed to figure out how to create online and mobile technology, so they began looking to the Silicon Valley where they can tap the talent, culture and creativity that comes from tech giants like Facebook and Apple.
+Retailers knew they needed to figure out how to create online and mobile technology to please their shoppers.
+So they began looking to Silicon Valley, where they hoped to tap the talent, culture and creativity that come from tech giants like Facebook and Apple.

 Wal-Mart, the world's largest retailer, was the first to open a tech lab in Silicon Valley.
 Since opening Wal-MartLabs in San Bruno in 2011, the company has rolled out a number of technologies that it developed there.

 One of the biggest projects?
 Wal-Mart rebuilt its website's search engine, which launched in 2012.
 It can guess a customer's intent when he or she types a term rather than just returning specific search results.
 A search for "denim" yields results for "jeans" instead of products with "denim," for example.

 Wal-Mart's mobile app also has been a big focus at Wal-MartLabs, which has 1,200 workers and all the trappings of a Silicon Valley startup including treadmill desks and ping pong tables.
 For instance, Wal-MartLabs developed technology that enables Wal-Mart's mobile app to help guide shoppers to products.
 It also developed technology that enables the mobile app to track customers' spending based on a predetermined budget.